Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Theoretical Model

 or, in terms of creation and annihilation operators and in untis of $\hbar \omega$,

 With this, the new Hamiltonian for the system is

 These expressions for $V(t)$ implicitly define an ``anisotropy'' parameter $A(t)$, which together with the rotation frequency $\Omega(t)$ shall be controllable as a function of time.
 Our goal is to fix the temporal behavior of these parameters such that the system evolves into the Laughlin state.
 We note that the anisotropy in $V(t)$ is due to an increase of the trapping frequency along the $x$-direction, and a decrease of the trapping frequency along the $y$-direction.
 Concretely, the trapping frequency along $y$-direction is proportional to $\sqrt{1-2A}$, which sets the centrifugal limit to $\Omega\leq\sqrt{1-2A}$.
-For larger rotation frequencies, the experiment is expected to become unstable as the atoms can be expelled from the trap.
+For larger rotation frequencies, the state preparation is expected to become more delicate since atoms can be expelled from the trap.
 We will avoid this region in our protocol.

 The anisotropy also introduces additional complexity from the computational point of view: Since the new Hamiltonian does not conserve the total angular momentum, we must truncate the Hilbert space at some $L=L_{\rm max}$.
-The choice of $L_{\rm max}$ depends on the protocol, and to have a good truncation we need to assure that at all times sectors of large $L$ (i.e. the many-body states with total angular momentum close or equal to $L_{\rm max}$) contribute a negligible part to the many-body wavefunction.
-In Fig. \ref{colorplots}, we plot the energy gap above the ground state as a function of anisotropy parameter $A$ and rotation frequency $\Omega$ for different choices of $L_{\rm max}$.
-This comparison illustrates that truncation at fairly small values ($L_{\rm max}=12$) is possible only for small values of $A$ or $\Omega$.
-On the other hand, the plots for $L_{\rm max}=26$ and $L_{\rm max}=40$ agree very well in the whole parameter region, suggesting that good convergence of the numerics has been reached.
-For our simulation of the adiabatic state preparation, presented in the next Section, we have chosen $L_{\rm max}=40$.
+The choice of $L_{\rm max}$ depends on the protocol.
+More precisely, in order to have good convergence of our simulations we must assure that, at all times, the sectors of large $L$ (i.e. close, equal and above $L_{\rm max}$) contribute a negligible part to the many-body wavefunction.
+In Fig.~\ref{colorplots}, we plot the energy gap above the ground state as a function of anisotropy parameter $A$ and rotation frequency $\Omega$ for different choices of $L_{\rm max}$.
+This comparison illustrates that truncation at fairly small values, such as $L_{\rm max}=12$ in Fig.~\ref{colorplots}(c), is possible only for small values of $A$ or $\Omega$.
+On the other hand, in Fig.~\ref{colorplots}(a) and (b), the energy gap for $L_{\rm max}=26$ and $L_{\rm max}=40$ agree very well in the whole parameter region, suggesting that good convergence of the numerics has been reached.
+For our simulation of the adiabatic state preparation, presented in the next section, we have chosen $L_{\rm max}=40$.
 This truncation provides good convergence in the protocol we propose for the Laughlin state preparation.